A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - [Fulmina - Adult Blue Dragon](https://2e.aonprd.com/Monsters.aspx?ID=131) - consider using the Frenzy/Momentum version as there are quite enough spellcasters here already
   - Warden of Runes WEAK [Teth - Rune Giant](https://2e.aonprd.com/Monsters.aspx?ID=226)
   - 2 normal Storm Giants/weak wardens (Berg and Gil)
-  - If there are more than 4 PCs remove the WEAK template from the Rune Giant and add ELITE templates to the Storm Giants (making them Wardens of Thunder).
+  - If there are more than 4 PCs remove the WEAK template from the Rune Giant and add ELITE templates to the Storm Giants and raise their chain lightnings to 7th level (making them Wardens of Thunder).
 For 6 PCs replace the Adult Blue Dragon with an Ancient Blue Dragon.

 #### Tactics:
   - The general tactics are that the Dragon is a distraction, the Rune Giant is a bodyguard to allow Karzoug to keep casting, and the Wardens are ranged support.